Search for nonresonant Higgs boson pair production in the four leptons plus two b jets final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data sets and simulations

 Signal samples of the SM $\Pg\Pg \to \PH\PH\to \PZ\PZ^{*} \PQb\PAQb \to 4\ell \PQb\PAQb$ process are generated at NLO in QCD using the \POWHEG v2~\cite{Alioli:2008gx,Nason:2004rx,Frixione:2007vw} generator with the implementation described in~\cite{Heinrich:2017kxx,Buchalla:2018yce}.
 Using the same model, beyond SM signal samples with alternative values of $\kappa_\lambda$ in steps of size 0.5 between $-10$ and $+10$ are generated.
-Alternative samples using \MGvATNLO~\cite{Alwall:2014hca} version 2.4.2 at LO with an effective field theory description of the fermion loops are also used to cross-check the main samples.
 Single \PH production processes constitute the main SM background for this analysis.
 Descriptions of these processes are obtained using the \POWHEG v2 generator for the six main production modes: gluon fusion ($\Pg\Pg\PH$), vector boson fusion (VBF)~\cite{Nason:2009ai}, and associated production ($\PW\PH$, $\PZ\PH$, \bbH, and \ttH~\cite{Hartanto:2015uka}).
 In the case of $\Pg\Pg\PH$, $\PW\PH$, and $\PZ\PH$, the \textsc{MiNLO} extension of \POWHEG is used~\cite{Campbell:2012am,Luisoni:2013kna} to increase the accuracy in the dijet phase space.
 The description of the decay of the $\PH$ to $4\ell$ is obtained using the \textsc{JHUgen} generator~\cite{Gao:2010qx} version 7.0.9.
 In the case of $\PW\PH$, $\PZ\PH$, \bbH, and \ttH, the $\PH$ is allowed to decay to $\PH \to \PZ \PZ^{*} \to 2\ell2$X where X could be any other particle from the Z decay so that $4\ell$ events where two leptons originate from the decay of associated vector bosons or top quarks are also taken into account.
 The hadronic shower propagation of parton-level events, referred to as showering, is then performed by allowing QCD emissions at all energies in the shower and by vetoing them afterwards according to the \POWHEG internal scale \cite{Nason:2004rx}.

 Several backgrounds include genuine nonresonant $\PZ\PZ^{*}$ events.
 Production of $\PZ\PZ^{*}$ via quark-antiquark annihilation is generated at NLO using \MGvATNLO with up to one extra parton, with appropriate settings to merge jet multiplicities~\cite{Frederix:2012ps}.
 As this simulation covers a large range of $\PZ\PZ^{*}$ invariant masses $m(\PZ\PZ^{*})$, dynamical factorization and renormalization scales have been chosen.
 The simulated sample is rescaled by the ratio (denoted \textit{K}-factor) of NNLO to NLO cross sections, and additional NLO electroweak corrections~\cite{Grazzini:2015hta} are applied to the Monte Carlo (MC) sample as a function of $m(\PZ\PZ^{*})$.